-- 1.1 To recommend to Council the acceptance of the attached financial regulations - 1.2 Relevance to the Council's ambitions and priorities: This report contributes to the council's ambition to be a well managed council providing efficient services based on identified customer needs. - 2 BACKGROUND - 2.1 Financial regulations are a key component of the Council's Constitution and Corporate Governance arrangements. - 2.2 The existing financial regulations have not been updated for a number of years and are in need of revision.
+- 1.1 To recommend to Council the acceptance of the attached financial regulations - 1.2 Relevance to the Council's ambitions and priorities: This report contributes to the council's ambition to be a well managed council providing efficient services based on identified customer needs.

+2 BACKGROUND

+- 2.1 Financial regulations are a key component of the Council's Constitution and Corporate Governance arrangements. - 2.2 The existing financial regulations are reviewed on an annual basis and any amendments are reported to committee for approval.
 It is good practice to keep the financial regulations under regular review in order to take account of evolving working practices.